 Milan SCSI | Milan PCI SCSI Driver | Michael Schwingen |

-There are also other, potentially incomplete implementations with unknown status (e.g. for USB), which are not listed here.
-Unfortunately the SCSI Driver of the FireBee has known bugs and thus cannot be used by HDDRIVER and HDDRUTIL.
+There are also other, possibly incomplete implementations with unknown status (e.g. for USB), which are not listed here.
+Unfortunately, the Firebee SCSI Driver has known bugs and therefore cannot be used by HDDRIVER and HDDRUTIL.

-When implementing a new SCSI Driver it is recommended to not only read the SCSI Driver specification but also the official SCSI standards.
-Information on the SCSI Driver interface is also provided by some of my papers for the German ST Computer magazine.
+When implementing a new SCSI Driver, it is recommended to not only read the SCSI Driver specification but additionally the official SCSI standards.
+Information on the SCSI Driver interface is also provided in some of my papers for the German ST Computer magazine.

 SCSI_MON logs SCSI Driver calls, which helps to analyze errors or when implementing a new SCSI Driver.
-SCSI_MON also helps to understand the SCSI and SATA software protocols.
-The program can be launched as a regular program or as an HDDRIVER module.
+SCSI_MON also helps in understanding the SCSI and SATA software protocols.

-This archive contains tools for testing SCSI firmware/emulations (in particular SCSI-2 and newer) and certain SCSI Driver functions, also for SCSI Drivers that support IDE/SATA drives or USB devices.
+This archive contains several tools for testing SCSI firmware/emulations (especially SCSI-2 and newer) and some SCSI Driver functions, also for SCSI Drivers that support IDE/SATA drives or USB devices.
+The compatibility with SCSI-2 is tested, not the compatibility with HDDRIVER.
+The latter results from SCSI-2 compatibility.
+The testsuite furthermore displays a set of device properties.

-The sample logfile shows the data of devices passing all tests: An IBM DDRS-39130 hard drive, a hard drive emulated by PiSCSI and the target interface of HDDRIVER.
+The example logfile shows the data of devices that pass all tests: An IBM DDRS-39130 hard drive, a hard drive emulated by SCSI2Pi, a streamer emulated by SCSI2Pi and the target interface of HDDRIVER.